 Need to dispute a medical bill in collections that you do or do not actually owe (medical bill wrongfully sent to collections)?
-I’m sharing the 5 tools you can use in your fight (plus a medical bill resolution letter – pdf).
+I’m sharing the 6 tools you can use in your fight (plus a medical bill resolution letter – pdf).

 For the first 7 months of this year, I was in a battle with medical collections for a medical bill.